quintenm/autocue/README.md

 * You're dreaming of a way to link your  Facebook live or YouTube live chat with your autocue.
 This is a feature that will active in the future.

 # A side note
 * With every page refresh all the input is lost.
+Just for safety.

 # Used libraries
 * jQuery v1.12.4